 COVID RISK ASSESSMENT PLEASE READ STATEMENT BELOW 7th Feb 2022

-Light and airy, split-level detached house in a slightly elevated, quiet position with sheltered and secluded gardens front and rear providing lovely views across Porth Cressa and to the off-islands.
-Porth Cressa beach, ideal for swimming, kayaking, sunbathing or watching some of Scilly's fabulous variety of seabirds, is just yards away whilst the Town and Porthmellon beaches are easily accesible too.
-Restaurants, pubs, shops and the museum are only a short walk away.
-Hugh Town is the centre for boats to explore all the other islands or to discover St Marys.
-Catch the the Island Tour bus or hire a bike - the Strand, Town Beach.
+Light and airy, split-level detached house in a slightly elevated, quiet position with sheltered and secluded gardens front and rear providing lovely views across Porth Cressa and of the off-islands.
+Porth Cressa beach, ideal for swimming, kayaking, sunbathing or watching some of Scilly's fabulous variety of seabirds is just a short distance away.
+The Town and Porthmellon beaches are easily accessible too.
+Restaurants, pubs, shops and the museum are a short walk.
+Hugh Town is the centre for boats to explore the off islands.
+To discover St Mary's catch the Island Tour bus or hire a bike - the Strand, Town Beach.

-The house, for up to six people, consists of two double bedrooms with wash basins and a third bedroom with an adult bunk bed.
+The house, up to six people, consists of two double bedrooms with wash basins and a third bedroom with an adult bunk bed.

 Upstairs is the bathroom with bath and shower.